awslabs/s3-connector-for-pytorch/README.md

 ### TODO: These instructions are probably incomplete.

 1. Install clang (needed to build the CRT)
+2. Install Rust compiler: `curl https://sh.rustup.rs -sSf | sh`
-2. Create a Python virtual environment
+3. Create a Python virtual environment
   - This can be done either through your IDE of choice (CLion works better than Pycharm here, as Pycharm does not include support for GDB level debugging)